Browse Articles

 Summary

-In this article I try to explain transaction management in Sql Server with example.
-I hope after reading this article you will be know how to manage transaction in Sql Server.
+In this article, I try to explain transaction management in Sql Servers with examples.
+I hope after reading this article you will know how to manage transactions in Sql Server.
 I would like to have feedback from my blog readers.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, questions, or comments about this article.

 About Author